Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/cloud-storage.md

 ## Data Import Services

 - Transfer Appliance: hardware appliance, rack, used to migrate large amount of data.
-Transfer appliances are shipped to Google Cloud with data on it from on-premises
+Transfer appliances are shipped to Google Cloud with data on it from on-premises. this is similar to AWS Snowball.
 - Storage Transfer Service: import online data from another bucket or other source
 - Offline Media Import: third-party provider uploads the data from a physical media